Last updated:

 Health and mental health

 Since the fires caused many injuries, there will need to be ongoing medical care to support burn victims and those suffering from smoke inhalation (which may also have long-term effects).
-People with chronic illnesses or existing diseases may be affected by services interruptions.
+People with chronic illnesses or existing diseases were likely affected by service interruptions, which may have increased their own health issues.

-The high number of deaths, loss of home and loss of livelihoods may lead to increased stress, mental health issues and grief.
+The high number of deaths, loss of homes and loss of livelihoods may lead to increased stress, mental health issues and grief.

 The Center for Disaster Philanthropy (CDP) has a Global Recovery Fund that provides donors with an efficient, flexible solution to support recovery efforts for people affected by disasters and crises worldwide.
-Select “2024 Chile Wildfires” from the dropdown menu.
+Thanks to the generosity of Google and other donors, CDP will be making grants this fall to organizations helping those affected by the wildfires.

 Support recovery now